Find a career counselor in Washington DC

 These certifications are still in their infancy and consequently, less is known about them than about career counseling programs.
 The important thing to remember about unlicensed professionals is that they may not be prepared to deal with psychological and emotional concerns.
 And, while some will be very skilled with niche-specific expertise, others will have few or no credentials at all.

 (3) How do you consider whether you should work individually or in a career counseling group?

-When you contact your potential career counselor, you should consider whether you should work individually or in a career counseling group.
+When you contact your potential career counselor, you consider whether working individually or in a career counseling group will be most helpful to you.
 Individual consultation, which is often a good place to start, can afford you the opportunity to focus very specifically on your unique issues.
 However, real benefit can be derived from working in a group and sharing the wisdom of the group.
 Often group members provide helpful suggestions, ideas and support to each other.
 Beyond these benefits, groups are often cost-effective.

 However, groups can be demoralizing for the individual who finds that their challenges make it difficult for them to keep up.
 Similarly, groups are not helpful when their is a mismatch between the goals of the participants.

 Often these types of groups are difficult to find.
 However, if you are considering a group, ask your career coach if they lead groups or they can recommend someone who does.